DawoudTormos/Flutter_Edittable_Grid/README.md

 # Flutter Editable Grid 🚀

-Welcome to **Flutter Editable Grid**, a dynamic Flutter application serving as the frontend for a **Home Automation Control System (HCS Project)**.
+Welcome to **Flutter Editable Grid**, a dynamic Flutter application serving as the frontend for a **Home Automation Project (Home Control System - HCS )**.
 This app demonstrates a sleek, user-friendly **editable grid** that allows seamless interaction with smart home devices.
-It is mainly a library for a grid of grids interactive responsive and draggable UI.
+It is mainly a library for a grid of grids interactive responsive and draggable for reordering UI.

 ---
+## Screenshot

 ## ✨ Features